Leaderboard

 Showing content with the highest reputation on 09/01/2017 in all areas

-1. Even though it has been almost five (!!!) years since Billie went to rehab, I still find it such a difficult subject to speak about.
+Even though it has been almost five (!!!) years since Billie went to rehab, I still find it such a difficult subject to speak about.
 Just tonight on the way home from our concert, my mom was like, "So he was in rehab a few years ago, right?"
 And I just found it so jarring.
 I don't even know if there's anything I can say on the subject, because going through that period was such an impossibly difficult, scary time for folks like us, and I get that it's hard for outsiders to understand how much a guy we don't know's health count impact us.
 And his recovery has been the most intimate, beautiful, rewarding thing to see through this entire era.
 Our gratitude and the band's gratitude are both through the roof — like we know better than to take each other for granted now.
 It's not something casual listeners can possibly comprehend.
-It kinda bothers me that they'd perhaps make assumptions about him or about us as fans because of what happened, though.
+It kinda bothers me that they'd perhaps make assumptions about him or about us as fans because of what happened, though.6 points

 4 points

-5. Well again, this was back in March during the first US leg.
+Well again, this was back in March during the first US leg.
 The more important note is Billie saying bigger venues = less freedom.
 I take that to mean that there is something more procedural about larger venues which is why they remain consistent.
 But that's been my speculation from the get go.
 Idk anything about it for certain, but lights, pyro and set pieces are all probably on a specific schedule and to constantly mess with that would be to mess with multiple people's workflow.
 To Mike's point...I think some people may not have the experience of what an awkward fucking crowd looks and feels like.
 And let me tell you, Cinci was fucking awkward.
 You know when what youre dealing with is just casual fans.
 My crowd at that show was much older, likely former casual fans and also in a rather conservative area.
 The best reactions only came from the Dookie songs.
 Even the RevRad songs were just so flat with crowd reaction.
 I mean, it was lame enough that Billie legit sat down and waited during Hitchin after an "Are you ready?" moment cause the crowd was not super there.
 Im spoiled from their good shows, but yeah it was...not the most lively.
 And they definitely didnt know his routine well (ie "hey oh") So yeah, idk, sit through that and then tell me that needed something like an Insomniac track the general public didn't really hear and I will laugh.
 I think we forget how big they are.
 And we forget that very basic and casual fans can and will make up a large part of the crowd.
 Or even first-time concert goers who might never see them again.
-I think they tried to make a setlist that gets to everyone and I dont blame them for being consistent to maintain that.
+I think they tried to make a setlist that gets to everyone and I dont blame them for being consistent to maintain that.4 points

 3 points